-4 Height will only be captured at the Screening Visit.
-Weight body temperature, respiratory rate, blood pressure and heart rate will be collected at all time points where indicated.
-Sitting arterial systolic and diastolic blood pressure and pulse rate will be measured.

-5 All Screening Visit laboratory test results must be received prior to Baseline Visit.

-6 A serum pregnancy test will be completed at Screening and End of Treatment Visits as part of the standard laboratory tests (if appropriate).
+- 4 Height will only be captured at the Screening Visit.
+Weight, body temperature, respiratory rate, blood pressure and heart rate will be collected at all time points where indicated.
+Sitting arterial systolic and diastolic blood pressure and pulse rate will be measured. - 5 Screening Visit: All screening visit laboratory test results must be received prior to Baseline (randomization) Visit. - 6 A serum pregnancy test will be completed at Screening and End of Treatment Visits as part of the standard laboratory tests (if appropriate).
 Confirmatory urine pregnancy test for WOCBP should be completed on site at Baseline Visit and any subsequent visits for confirmation at the Investigator's discretion.
 Home pregnancy test will be provided to WOCBP after completion of baseline visit.

-7 SAEs are reported from the time of informed consent and non-serious AEs are reported from baseline.
+WOCBP subjects must complete the urine pregnancy test at home prior to taking study medication. - 7 SAEs are reported from the time of informed consent and non-serious AEs are reported from baseline.
 All ongoing non-serious AEs and SAEs will be followed to resolution or until investigator deems there will be no further status change.
-SAE and AE's that occur during the treatment period should be reported to the site.

-8 This scale will be clinician administered, completed on site, and will be in paper.
+SAEs that occur during the treatment period should be reported to site in real time.
+Non-serious AEs that occur during the treatment period should be reported to the site at the EOT. - 8 This scale will be clinician administered, completed on site, and will be in paper.
 The source document will be provided by Biohaven.
-The assessment period for completing the scale will be 30 days prior to Screening, and since the last visit for the remainder of the study.

-9 Patients will be randomized in the IWRS system at the Baseline Visit (Randomization Day 01)

-10 Patient should be instructed that the dose should be taken once the migraine attack reaches moderate or severe pain.

-11 Site staff to review and confirm entries with patients and confirm all data points are transferred to the system and reset eDiary for future patient use, PRIOR to the patient leaving the clinic.

-^{12 ±} Windows for timeframe around efficacy assessments (15, 30, 45, 60, 90 min, 2, 3, 4, 6, 8, 24 and 48 hours) will be automated and captured in the eDiary.

-13 These scales will be captured in the eDiary.
-Patients will also be asked about their most bothersome symptom at the time of reporting and treating a qualifying migraine.

-14 Paper source document will be used to capture Migraine History.
-Patients will also be asked about their typical most bothersome symptom when having a migraine.
+The assessment period for completing the scale will be 30 days prior to Screening, and since the last visit for the remainder of the study. - 9 Subjects will be randomized in the IWRS system at the Baseline Visit (Randomization Day 01). - 10 Subjects should be instructed that the dose should be taken once the migraine attack reaches moderate or severe pain and after the subject has completed all required migraine assessments in the eDiary will prompt the subject to take study medication. - 11 Site staff to review and confirm entries with subjects and confirm all data points are transferred to the system and reset eDiary for future subject use, PRIOR to the subject leaving the clinic. - 12 ± Windows for timeframe around efficacy assessments (15, 30, 45, 60, 90 min, 2, 3, 4, 6, 8, 24 and 48 hours) will be automated and captured in the eDiary. - 13 These scales will be captured in the eDiary.
+Subjects will also be asked about their most bothersome symptom at the time of reporting and treating a qualifying migraine. - 14 Paper source document will be used to capture Migraine History.
+Subjects will also be asked about their typical most bothersome symptom when having a migraine. - 15Subjects should return to the site for their EOT visit within 7 (+2) days from their migraine occurring.